JacYuan1/Fuel-Price-Tracker-in-the-Greater-Toronto-Area/README.md

 ## Additional Information

-To deploy this script on other computers, you can convert it into an executable file using [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe).
+- To deploy this script on other computers, you can convert it into an executable file using [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe).
+- By default, it is setup as Chrome for the Selenium webdriver however, there are other options such as Internet Explorer, FireFox and Safari browser.
+To setup as a different browser, check out this article [here](https://www.selenium.dev/documentation/webdriver/browsers/)